aquaproj/aqua-registry/README.md

 $ aqua i -l
 ```

-Set up cron to checkout the repository and run `aqua i -l` temporarily, you can update packages automatically.
+Set up cron to checkout the repository and run `aqua i -l` periodically, you can update packages automatically.

 If you want to change some packages' version, please override them by the other configuration file.